pagopa/io-wallet/README.md

 - **Useful Commands**: show a list of useful command, necessary to have a complete overview of the specific project.
 - **Quickstart**: a minimal and essential tutorial to make the project operational in a very short time, without going into a lot of explanations!

 It is recommended that you read the README.md files of both projects only after reading the current README.
-In according to this monorepo, in this codepase you can find the `io-wallet.code-workspace` file, a small [JSON](https://www.json.org/) that includes some informations about the location of all projects and packages included in this monorepo.
+In according to this monorepo, in this codepase you can find the `io-wallet.code-workspace` file, a small VSCode configuration file that includes some informations about the location of all projects and packages included in this monorepo.
+It's useful mainly for VSCode (one of the most used code editor).
 Moreover, in according to the Turborepo documentation, you can find the `turbo.json` file, that includes all necessary configurations about the `turbo` command.
 Another reference to the existence of multiple node projects is present in the `package.json` file: there is an attribute called `"workspace"`, inside which there are the directories of the two projects (`io-wallet-support-func` and `io-wallet-user-func`) and the package (`io-wallet-common`) present in this monorepo.

 A small overview of the most NPM packages used in this monorepo is the following list: